alvablot/webbserverdatabaser/K1/README.md

-# Read me - K1 API for Waiting List App
+# K1 API for Waiting List App

 This repository is my the first assigment in Webbserverdatabaser

 ### How to install

-Download the server.js and list.json file and run it in your terminal with Node
+Download the back/server.js and back/list.json file and run your terminal with Node

 ```
 $ node server.js
 ```

-Then the server will listen on port 4000, wich you can open in your browser http://localhost:4000
+Then the server will listen on port 4000, http://localhost:4000

 ### GET all tasks